eteptech/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 	- Prototype: void rev_string(char *s)
 7. Write a function that prints every other character of a string, starting with the first character, followed by a new line.
 	- Prototype: void puts2(char *str)
+8. Write a function that prints half of a string, followed by a new line.